ibm-cloudintegration/messaging-pot/docs/pages/pots/mq-appliance/mq_appl_pot_lab6.md

     listener so you can connect to the queue manager remotely to execute the mqsc script, so you have defined a listener on port 4444.

-	{% include note.html content="Note that due to the  limited size of the virtual image, you are creating the queue manager with a 3 GB (using the '-fs' parameter) file system size. " %}
+	{% include note.html content="Note that due to the  limited size of the virtual image, you are creating the queue manager with a 1 GB (using the '-fs' parameter) file system size. " %}

 4. A normal, non-HA queue manager does not start automatically after it is created on the Appliance at command line, so you must start it now.
 Issue the following command to start the queue manager:

-    `strmqm APP1_QMGR`
+    ```
+    strmqm APP1_QMGR
+    ```

    ![](./images/pots/mq-appliance/lab6/image60.png)